iPAs Combos now include the all new Thrust 45 Revo 24 poles motor, CF X mount and a rear mounted motor mount!

-Most manufacturers direct their customers to acquire a “compatible” motor and ESC or at best offer a “Combo” package that comprises of off-the-shelf motors and ESC that would, in theory “fit” within the model’s power requirements.
+Most manufacturers direct their customers to acquire a “compatible” motor and ESC or at best offer a “Combo” package that comprises of an off-the-shelf motor and ESC that would, in theory “fit” within the model’s power requirements.

-Surveys we conducted showed that each and every EP models flyer experienced at least one if not more of the problems below
+Surveys we conducted showed that each and every EP models flyer has experienced at least one if not more of the following problems:

-- • Unacceptable flight times due to inefficient “hot” motors or undersized packs
+- Unacceptable flight duration due to inefficient “hot” motors or undersized packs

-- • Overheating and swelling of battery packs caused by serious drive mismatched.
+- Overheating and swelling of battery packs caused by serious drive mismatch.

-- • Less than optimum motor performance due to incompatibility with the ESC.
+- Less than optimum motor performance due to ESC incompatibility.

-- • Gear does not properly fit the airframe and requires modifications.
+- Gear does not properly fit the airframe and requires modification.

 We do not believe modelers should have to live with compromises in flight performances.

-Through hundreds of hours of flight testing our airframe designs, we have established that there is a direct correlation between the airframe and drive system and one affects the other with consequences to the desired aerodynamic performance.
-That meant airframes and drives should not be treated as individual items isolation but as one whole system.
+Through hundreds of hours of flight testing our airframe designs, we have established that there is a direct correlation between airframe and drive system, which influences the desired aerodynamic performance.
+This means that airframes and drives should not be treated as independent items, but as one integrated system.

-Due to the extreme lengths undertook in the design of the airframe, and the unprecedented flight testing period to finally achieve the aerodynamic characteristics we desired, we felt a complete solution for this airframe was necessary.
-As a result we have developed our iPAs, PA Integrated Performance Airframe-Drive System.
+Due to the extreme lengths taken in the design of the airframe, and the unprecedented flight testing period to finally achieve the desired aerodynamic characteristics, we felt a complete solution for this model is necessary.
+As a result, we have developed our iPAs, PA Integrated Performance Airframe-Drive System.

-We embarked on this quest by first carefully selecting each iPAs component, considering each possible aspect.
-We then started testing each individual component of the iPAs and subsequently on the airframe itself ensuring impacts on the overall flight performance and aerodynamic characteristics caused by each component are identified and addressed and to ensure all iPAs components interact in full synergy as an integrated flight system within the constraints of the design specifications.
-Each component was then further refined until a perfect match meeting the performance criteria set are successfully achieved.
+Each iPAs component has been carefully selected, tested individually and on the airframe itself.
+Any impacts on the overall flight performance and aerodynamic characteristics have been identified and addressed to ensure that all iPAs components interact in full synergy, as an integrated flight system within the constraints of the design specifications.
+Each component has then been further refined.
+The result achieved is a perfectly matched setup, successfully meeting the desired performance criteria.

-So, for the first time flyers has the unique opportunity to experience the exact aerodynamic performance as envisaged by our chief designer and team of test pilots minus all the guess work and unnecessary expenses.
+For the first time, flyers have the unique opportunity to experience the exact aerodynamic performance as envisaged by our chief designer and team of test pilots minus all the guess work and unnecessary expense.

 This Ultimate looks better than anything I have ever seen.